Ford Ecosport Insurance Rates

 Enter your zip code below to view companies based on your location that have cheap auto insurance rates.

-The chart below illustrates average Ford Ecosport insurance rates for different risk profiles and scenarios.
+The chart below details average Ford Ecosport insurance rates for different risk profiles and scenarios.

 - The lowest rate with discounts is $746

-- Choosing low $100 deductibles for comprehensive and collision insurance will cost an extra $316 a year
+- Choosing more expensive low deductibles costs an extra $316 every year

-- High risk drivers with multiple violations and an at-fault accident could pay upwards of $2,794
+- At-risk drivers with multiple violations and an at-fault accident could pay upwards of $2,794

-- Policy cost for full coverage for a teen driver may cost $4,910 a year
+- Policy cost to insure a teen driver with full coverage may cost $4,910

-Insurance rates for a Ford Ecosport also range considerably based on your risk profile, the model year and trim level, and policy deductibles and limits.
+Insurance rates for a Ford Ecosport also range considerably based on liability limits and deductibles, your driving record, and the trim level of your Ecosport.

-Older drivers with no violations or accidents and high deductibles could pay as little as $1,200 per year on average, or $100 per month, for full coverage.
-Rates are highest for teenagers, where even good drivers should be prepared to pay upwards of $4,900 a year.
+An older driver with a clean driving record and higher deductibles may pay as little as $1,200 every 12 months on average, or $100 per month, for full coverage.
+Rates are highest for teenagers, since even excellent drivers can expect to pay upwards of $4,900 a year.
 View Rates by Age

-Your home state makes a big difference in Ford Ecosport insurance rates.
-A 40-year-old driver could pay as low as $840 a year in states like Vermont, Wisconsin, and North Carolina, or as much as $1,740 on average in Michigan, New York, and Florida.
+Your home state also has a big influence on Ford Ecosport insurance prices.
+A middle-age driver might find rates as low as $930 a year in states like New Hampshire, Ohio, and Utah, or as much as $1,740 on average in Florida, Michigan, and New York.

 State | Premium | Compared to U.S. Avg | Percent Difference |